samtuleen/nyc-taxis-vs-covid/README.md

 * 1- Run the data_download notebook [here](/data_download.ipynb/)
 * 2- Run the data_cleaning notebook [here](/data_cleaning.ipynb/)
 * 3- Run the report notebook [here](/report_notebook.ipynb/)

+# The Data
+The data was sourced from the NYC.gov website and can be found [here](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).

 ## Concluded Results